sebiniemann/Mantella/README.md

 - **(Done)** Support of common mathematical & trigonometric functions
 - **(Done)** Support of common statistical functions
 - Support of common set operations
-- Support of common linear algebra operations
+- Support of common decompositions, factorizations, inversions and equation solvers
+- Support of complex numbers
+- Acceleration of BLAS/LAPACK-like operations with WebAssembly

 ## API